Skip to main content

 How to Identify

-Identified by glossy dark green (nearly black) cylindrical zucchini fruit on a compact bush plant with large deeply lobed silver-mottled leaves and yellow trumpet flowers.
-The dark skin color distinguishes Black Beauty from green and yellow zucchini cultivars.
-In Cucurbitaceae.
-Native.
+Identified by glossy dark green (nearly black) cylindrical zucchini fruit carried on a compact bush plant with large deeply lobed silver-mottled leaves and bright yellow trumpet flowers.
+The dark skin color separates Black Beauty from the green and yellow zucchini cultivars across the summer-squash category.
+Native parent species in family Cucurbitaceae.

 Appearance